pgerke/freeathome-local-api-client/README.md

 ## Documentation

+The client library is documented using JSDoc, the generated documentation is available at https://pgerke.github.io/freeathome-local-api-client/.
-A sample project illustrating the use of the library can be found at https://github.com/pgerke/freeathome-local-api-sample.
+There is also a sample project illustrating the use of the library can be found at https://github.com/pgerke/freeathome-local-api-sample.

 ## I found a bug, what do I do?